jieter/python-lora/README.md

 plaintext = payload.decrypt(key, dev_addr)
 ```

-Or without the XML wrapper:
+You can also use `loramac_decrypt` without the XML wrapper:
 ```python
 >>> from lora.crypto import loramac_decrypt
 >>> payload = '11daf7a44d5e2bbe557176e9e6c8da'